-All proofs omitted due to space restrictions can be found in the full version [14].
+All proofs omitted due to space restrictions can be found in the appendix.

 Related Work.
 Our automata-based monitoring of finite traces against specifications over infinite words using the three verdicts $\{\top, \bot, ?\}$ follows the seminal work of Bauer et al. [7], who presented monitoring algorithms for LTL and timed LTL.
-Their algorithm for timed LTL is based on clock regions [1], while we follow the approach of Grosen et al. [15] and use clock zones [9], whose performance is an order of magnitude faster.
-Also, they translated timed LTL into event-clock automata, which are less expressive than the timed Büchi automata (TBA) used both by Grosen et al. [15] and here.
-More recently, the same approach has been used to monitor real-time properties under assumptions [11].
+Their algorithm for timed LTL is based on clock regions [1], while we follow the approach of Grosen et al. [12] and use clock zones [9], whose performance is an order of magnitude faster.
+Also, they translated timed LTL into event-clock automata, which are less expressive than the timed Büchi automata (TBA) used both by Grosen et al. [12] and here.

 As our algorithms work with TBA, we also support MITL specifications, as these can be compiled into TBA.
 The monitoring problem for MITL (without delay) has been investigated before.
 Baldor et al. showed how to construct a monitor for dense-time MITL formulas by constructing a tree of timed transducers [5].
-Ho et al. split unbounded and bounded parts of MITL formulas for monitoring, using traditional LTL monitoring for the unbounded parts and permitting a simpler construction for the (finite-word) bounded parts [16].
-Bulychev et al. apply a technique of rewriting a given WMTL formula during monitoring as part of performing statistical model checking.
-None of the above works makes use of the efficient DBM datastructure or extends to the setting of TBA that provides the basis of our approach.
-Here we note, that as a specification formalism TBA exceeds the expressive power of MITL, which might be useful in certain applications (e.g. in the presence of counting properties).
+Ho et al. split unbounded and bounded parts of MITL formulas for monitoring, using traditional LTL monitoring for the unbounded parts and permitting a simpler construction for the (finite-word) bounded parts [13].

 There is also a large body of work on monitoring with finite-word semantics.
-Roşu et al. focussed on discrete-time finite-word MTL [25], while Basin et al. proposed algorithms for monitoring real-time finite-word properties [6] and compared the differences between different time models.
-André et al. consider monitoring finite logs of parameterized timed and hybrid systems [29].
-Finally, Ulus et al. described monitoring timed regular expressions over finite words using unions of two-dimensional zones [26,27].
+Roşu et al. focussed on discrete-time finite-word MTL [16], while Basin et al. proposed algorithms for monitoring real-time finite-word properties [6] and compared the differences between different time models.
+André et al. consider monitoring finite logs of parameterized timed and hybrid systems [19].
+Finally, Ulus et al. described monitoring timed regular expressions over finite words using unions of two-dimensional zones [17,18].